kroyxt/elp-documentation/docs/faq/README.md

 ## How to write a good draft proposal

-To make sure your proposal as well understood as possible and to get both the maximum support and maximum effect, here are some best practices on how to draft a good proposal.
+To make sure your proposal is as well understood as possible and to get both the maximum support and maximum effect, here are some best practices on how to draft a good proposal.
 But bear in mind: none of this is a formal requirement.
 A project like this has so many aspects and dimensions; your proposal might